It’s a question that’s occupied great minds for millennia.

 If you’re moving locally, you may pay that much PER HOUR for a 2 or 3 man crew and a truck.

-Keep in mind though, you’ll need to account for gas, truck insurance, and extra equipment like moving pads, straps, and dollies which usually aren’t included.
+Remember, though, you’ll need to account for gas, truck insurance, and extra equipment like moving pads, straps, and dollies, which moving companies usually don’t include.

 The three keys to successful moves are planning, planning, and more planning.